smaurice101/readthedocs/docs/source/usage.rst

 .. important::

    TML binaries are integrated with Apache Kafka.
+TML solutions can be run On-PREMISE of in the CLOUD.

 4. TML Component: Docker Containers
 --------------------------